cangjielanguage/cangjie_docs/docs/dev-guide/source_en/Appendix/compile_options.md

 > **Note:**
 >
 > - Effect Handlers are currently experimental.
-This option may change in future versions; use with caution.
+This option may change in future versions.
+Use with caution.
 > - Using Effect Handlers requires importing the `stdx.effect` library.

 ### `--experimental` <sup>[frontend]</sup>

-Enables experimental features, allowing the use of other experimental feature options on the command line.
+Enables experimental features, allowing the use of other experimental options on the command line.

 > **Note:**
 >
-> Binaries generated with experimental features may have potential runtime issues.
-Use this option at your own risk.
+> Binaries generated using experimental features may have potential runtime issues.
+Be aware of the risks when using this option.

 ## Compiler Plugin Options

 ### `--plugin <value>` <sup>[frontend]</sup>

 Provides compiler plugin capability.
 As an experimental feature, it is currently only for internal validation and does not support custom plugin development.
-Using this option may cause errors.
+Using it may cause errors.

 ## Other Features

 ### Compiler Error Message Colors

-For the Windows version of the Cangjie compiler, colored error messages are only displayed when running on Windows 10 version 1511 (Build 10586) or later.
-Otherwise, colors are not displayed.
+For Windows versions of the Cangjie compiler, error messages will only display colors when running on Windows 10 version 1511 (Build 10586) or later systems.
+Otherwise, colors will not be displayed.

 ### Setting build-id